chadagreene/ITS_LIVE/README.md

 ![](ITS\_LIVE_v2_mosaic_regions.jpeg)

-The MATLAB functions in this repository are designed to make it easy and efficient to work with [ITS\_LIVE](https://its-live.jpl.nasa.gov/) version 2 velocity mosaic data.
+The MATLAB functions in this repository are designed to make it easy and efficient to work with [ITS\_LIVE](https://its-live.jpl.nasa.gov/) version 2 annual and climatology velocity mosaic data.

 # Data access/download

-Get the ITS\_LIVE v2 velocity mosaics in any of these ways:
+Get ITS\_LIVE v2 velocity mosaics in any of these ways:

-* Explore and download velocity mosaics in NetCDF format through the [NSIDC ITS\_LIVE app](https://nsidc.org/apps/itslive),
+* Explore and download velocity mosaics in NetCDF or Cloud Optimized GeoTiff (COG) format through the [NSIDC ITS\_LIVE app](https://nsidc.org/apps/itslive),
-* Download the annual and static mosaics [directly from from AWS](https://its-live-data.s3.amazonaws.com/index.html#velocity_mosaic/v2/), or
+* Download the annual and climatology mosaics [directly from from AWS](https://its-live-data.s3.amazonaws.com/index.html#velocity_mosaic/), or
 * If you know which region and years of mosaics you want, use the [`itslive_mosaic_downloader`](documentation/itslive_mosaic_downloader_documentation.md) function included in this repo.

 After downloading the data, put the NetCDF(s) somewhere MATLAB can find them.
 I personally have a folder called `data`, and I have a [`startup.m`](https://www.mathworks.com/help/matlab/ref/startup.html) file in my home directory that contains this line: